wasichris/Tool-TemplateBasedDbDocumentMaker/README.md

 ![Main](/img/03 TableTemplate.png)

-In #TableSchemaTemplate sheet, you can change everything like removing some columns which you don't need as well but remember keep the simple rule "Do not split one column's tags into multiple rows" for each column.
+In #TableSchemaTemplate sheet, you can change everything like removing some columns which you don't need as well but remember to keep the simple rule "Do not split one column's tags into multiple rows" for each column information.
 Otherwise, you can put #table.name, #table.description and #table.type tag to somewhere you want to show up.

 [Template for column info.]